ds-modules/curriculum-guide/workflow/download-archive.md

 # Download files as an archive

-You have an option to download all your assignments/projects as a single archive file without going through the hassle of downloading each file individually.
+You have an option to download all your assignments/projects as an archive file without going through the hassle of downloading each file individually.
 [Jupyter Archive](https://github.com/jupyterlab-contrib/jupyter-archive) package allows users to download their files/folders as single archive file.

 There are couple of options you can use to download all your files in Datahub as an archive,
 - Download Current Folder as an Archive